As time permits a more complete telling of the history of WJMA will be added to this page. Last updated 2/16/2008

 The 1990s

-After a period of decline, the stations were purchased by a group of local business owners under the name Piedmont Communications on January 1, 1993.
-The format was changed to country music with the slogan "Country Mix 96" and the FM call was changed back to WJMA in February of 1990.
+After a period of decline, the stations were purchased by Piedmont Communications on January 1, 1993, a group of local business owners.
+The music format was changed to country with the slogan "Country Mix 96" and the FM call letters were changed back to WJMA in February of 1990.

 ==========================